-Freedom campers should use designated public spaces, camping areas or camping grounds.
-For more information, contact the local i-Site Visitor Centre or District Council.
+Freedom campers should use public spaces, camping areas or camping grounds.
+For more information, contact the local i-Site Visitor Centre.

 Freedom camping on DOC land is generally allowed.
 There are some places on DOC land where you can't camp because the site has a special value, for example it's a Māori burial site (urupa) or a protected plant or animal is there.

 - Check where you can and cannot park.

 - Respect our environment – leave the site clear of all rubbish, waste and damage.
 Understand that dumping of waste and litter is an offence and will result in instant fines or prosecution.